privly/privly.github.io/pages/download.md

     <br/>
      <a href="https://addons.mozilla.org/en-US/firefox/addon/privly/">Firefox Extension</a>
     <br/>
-     <p>(Alpha) The Firefox extension supports viewing Privly links, and uploading new content directly to the Privly servers.
+     <p class="text-left">(Alpha) The Firefox extension supports viewing Privly links, and uploading new content directly to the Privly servers.
 It currently does not support the same level of security as the Chrome Extension.</p>
   </div>
 </div>